 Paris is one of those places that everyone should go to at least once.
 There is something about it that is magical, and feels like no where else.
-Here is a list of 10 things to do in Paris!
+Here is the ultimate Paris checklist!

 Whether this is your first time or 10th time visiting, make sure you take time to see and do these things!